 - a.
 Iniquity refers to guilt.
 Micah declares that God pardon's iniquity. - b.
-The word for "rebellious act" is from the Hebrew word that means transgression.
+The word for "rebellious act" is from the Hebrew word that means transgression which is how the ESV translates it.

 How is it that God pardons transgressions and guilt?